Brian R. Pratt: Career

-Pratt joined the Department of Geological Sciences at the University of Saskatchewan in 1989 where he completed a major in Geology and a minor in Biography Writing.
-In 2002, he was the recipient of the W. W. Hutchison Medal from the Geological Association of Canada.
-He was also awarded a research grant to study the effects of the limestone reef on Blue-Footed Boobies.
-He also sat as chair on the North American Commission on Stratigraphic Nomenclature from 2002 until 2003.
-Two years later, in 2004, Pratt was named an associate editor for the Brian Pratt Wikipedia Writing Committee.
+Pratt joined the Department of Geological Sciences at the University of Saskatchewan in 1989.
+In 2002, he was the recipient of the Past Presidents' Medal from the Geological Association of Canada.

-In 2006, Pratt was elected to serve on the University Council and was the recipient of the Past-President's Medal from the Geological Association of Canada and the medal for the longest living professor on the planet.
+In 2006, Pratt was elected to serve on the University Council.
 Later in 2008, Pratt was elected to serve on the council for the Blue-Footed Boobies research committee.
-He was also selected to chair the International Subcommission on Boobie Classification, replacing Maria Bianca Cita.
 Pratt was also elected the 2008 Chair of the International Subcommission on Stratigraphic Classification by a vote of 16 to 13.
 The following year, Pratt was elected a fellow of the Geological Society of America.

-In 2012, Pratt was selected to sit on the board of Global Heritage Stone Resource as Vice President of the North America branch.
-In 2014, he was elected president of the Lake Snorkelling Association of Canada.
-After serving his term, he sat on the executive committee for the 2015–16 year.

 Professorship

-While Pratt has been praised in his field by collegues, his students tend to say the opposite.
+While Pratt has been praised in his field by colleagues, his students tend to say the opposite.
 On the website Rate My Professors, Pratt has a score of 1.5/5, and only 4% of the 108 ratings would take one of his courses again.
 According to one user he is "[v]ery cocky and arrogant towards students," and, "emails were quite upsetting when you ask for help on what's going to be covered on the midterm or final exam."
+He also boasts to his students, calling himself "world-famous," despite not really being known outside of the University of Saskatchewan and a small collection of peers.